science-machine/biomlbench/docs/api/cli.md

 positional arguments:
   {prepare,grade,grade-sample,dev,run-baseline,run-agent}
                         Sub-command to run.
-    prepare             Download and prepare tasks for the BioML-bench dataset.
-    grade               Grade a submission to the eval, comprising of several task submissions
+    prepare             Download and prepare tasks for BioMLBench. grade               Grade a submission to the eval, comprising of several task submissions
     grade-sample        Grade a single sample (dataset) in the eval